jhector/grading-board/README.md

 Furthermore, the patch also introduces as token which changes after every 10 requests, that means that we have to perform an injection that allows us to extract the token in less than 10 requests.
 It was also possibel to retrieve a database dump from the students, by navigating to the panels section (it was hidden as a HTML comment), this dump will be usful for the final injection query.

-How do we extract a 40 chracter string using the above injection in less than 10 tries?!
+How do we extract a 40 character string using the above injection in less than 10 tries?!

 The idea is to create a mapping between user id (given as a search result) and a character in the string as well as the string position.
-For example, when the student with ID 1 is returned, that means that we have chracter 'a' at the first posiiton in the string, if student with ID 20 is returned that would mean that the second position in the string is an 'a'.
-This allows us to read 5 chracters at a time (with enough students to create the mapping).
+For example, when the student with ID 1 is returned, that means that we have character 'a' at the first posiiton in the string, if student with ID 20 is returned that would mean that the second position in the string is an 'a'.
+This allows us to read 5 characters at a time (with enough students to create the mapping).

-This could be the mapping for the first position in the string, so if one of these IDs is returned we know which chracter is at the first position.
+This could be the mapping for the first position in the string, so if one of these IDs is returned we know which character is at the first position.
 | 1 | 3 | 4 | 6 | 7 | 10 | 11 | 13 | 14 | 16 | 18 | 19 | 20 | 21 | 22 | 23|
 |---|---|---|---|---|----|----|----|----|----|----|----|----|----|----|---|
 | a | b | c | d | e | f  | 0  | 1  | 2  | 3  | 4  | 5  | 6  | 7  | 8  | 9 |